-La Neuveville celebrates its 700th year in 2012.
-For more information, see these links –
+La Neuveville celebrated its 700th year in 2012.
+For more information, see these links:

 Musée d'histoire: www.museelaneuveville.ch